Ionaru/typeorm-utils/README.md

 const connection = await createConnection(connectionOptions);
 ```

+The class can also log queries using the `debug` package.
+Useful for development.
-The QueryLogger class optionally takes a `Debugger` instance in its constructor.
+QueryLogger optionally takes a `Debugger` instance in its constructor, this will enable query logging.

 ```ts
 import Debug from 'debug';